human3/searchf/README.md

 ![Screenshot searchf 2](https://user-images.githubusercontent.com/15265841/147425069-609e346d-c84d-452c-bfb2-8e32cadf10d5.png)

+## Why this utility?

+This tool is born from my need to be able to efficiently explore log files in interactive fashion, searching for cues, hitting dead ends and backtracking (hence the use of push/pop of filter and keyword), but also going down some exploratory paths on the side (hence the support of views).

+To be more specific, I had to dig into build log files, which were a raw aggregate of many heterogenous sources (numerous compiler output, deployment scripts, test run and results, ...) resulting in rather unstructured output.
+The only commonality being that everything was somehow and more or less line-oriented...
+When a build failure occured, hints of the root caused could be hiding about anywhere.

+So this tool ended making little or no assumption on the input file, which can be anything, unstructured and heterogenous, as long as it is line oriented.

 ## Development

 If working from the sources (ie not an installed package), the application can be launched as a module:

 `python3 -m searchf.app <FILE>`